return42/sphkerneldoc/linux_src_doc/drivers/pci/probe_c.rst

 -----------

-Initialize the device structure with information about the device's vendor,class,memory and IO-space addresses,IRQ lines etc.
+Initialize the device structure with information about the device's vendor,class,memory and IO-space addresses, IRQ lines etc.
 Called at initialisation of the PCI subsystem and by CardBus services.
 Returns 0 on success and negative if unknown type of device (not normal, bridge or CardBus).